StiizzyCat/FilterWare/README.md

 ## Legal disclaimer:
 #### Usage of FilterWare for attacking targets without consent is illegal.
 I Stiizzy Cat, am not responsible for any damage caused by the use of this script, users should follow their local regulations.

-## it is best to run this on repl so your ip is not exposed
+## it is best to run this on repl so your ip is not exposed or u could use a vpn and run on windows
 [![Run on Repl.it](https://repl.it/badge/github/plibither8/2048.cpp)](https://replit.com/@mikekawk/FilterWare#index.js)

 ## Installation